mantidproject/documents/Design/Instrument-2.0/ScanningInstruments_Design.md

 ### Instrument Access

-Algorithms should be responsible for getting detector positions from the correct place, the `DetectorInfo`/`SpectrumInfo` class as opposed to the static instrument.
-However, there are potential dangers where assumptions are made about an instrument not being able to move.
+Algorithms should always get the geometry information via the `DetectorInfo`/`SpectrumInfo` class as opposed to the static instrument.
+There will not be any runtime checking performed to prevent this, but eventually the API will make it hard to get the geometry from the instrument itself without going through the caching layers.

-Moving detectors should be able to be marked as such in the instrument definition, for example `<isMovingDetector = "true" />`.
-The corresponding method should be added to the `IDetector` class in Mantid, for example `bool isMovingDetector() const;`.

-On a moving instrument access to the instrument in its default position is meaningless.
-Any detectors that are set to be moving should throw for direct access via the static instrument for properties such as position.
-This does not imply that the instrument must always be performing a step scan, as it could still do a run while in a single position.
-It does imply that an offset always has to be given for the detectors.

-This could alternatively be done at the `Instrument` level, but a scanning instrument may have static parts that can be sensibly accessible via the instrument tree.

 ### Saving